yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 ## The Verifier Service Configuration
-The Verifier Service Configuration using a `polling-container` running in a [None-Blocking mode|XAP8:Polling Container#Non-Blocking Receive Handler].
+The Verifier Service Configuration using a `polling-container` running in a depanlinkNone-Blocking modetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Polling+Container#Non-Blocking+Receive+Handlerbelakanglink.
 This allows the Service to consume Data objects from any partition.

 {% togglecloak id=the_verifier_service_configuration %}**Click to view the Verifier Service Configuration..**{% endtogglecloak %}
 {% gcloak the_verifier_service_configuration %}